pingcap/docs/glossary.md

 ### KV

-Key-Value (KV) is a way storing information that allows easy retrieval by specifiying the key.
+Key-Value (KV) is a way storing information that allows easy store and retrieval by specifying the key.
 Multiple values can be stored under a single key by encoding them.
-TiKV is implementing this.
+TiKV is implementing this by TiDB mapping tables and indexes into Key-Value entries.

 ## L